Charles Schwab Custodial Accounts Highlights

 Available Investments

-- Stocks, including OTC instruments
+- Stocks, including OTC stocks

 - Options

-- Bonds and other fixed-income securities
+- Bonds and other fixed-income investments

 Custodial Account Fees and Commissions

-Custodial accounts at Schwab established as brokerage (self-directed) accounts incur no commissions on online trades of U.S.-listed stocks and ETFs.
-There is no fee to open the account, and there are no fees to maintain or close one.
-Schwab requires no minimum deposit to open a custodial account in self-managed mode.
+no commissions on online trades of U.S.-listed stocks and ETFs.
+There is no fee to open, keep, or close the account.
+Schwab does not ask for a minimum deposit for self-managed custodial accounts.

 Free Charles Schwab Custodial Account